Onyx-Protocol/Onyx/installer/windows/README.md

 ### Using the build script

-Create a copy of the sample batch file `buildChainExe.bat.sample` inside the `installer/windows` directory.
-In this case, we'll call it `buildChainExe.bat`.
+Run `buildChainExe.bat` to compile a signed Chain Core Windows installer.
+The batch file takes three required positional arguments, and an optional third argument:

-Open `buildChainExe.bat` in your editor of choice and make the following changes:
+1. The path to your `.pfx` certificate.

-* Replace all instances of `Z:\PATH\TO\CERT` with the path to your `.pfx` certificate for signing binaries.
+2. The password for the above certificate.
-* Replace all instances of `CERT_PASSWORD` with the password for your `.pfx` certificate.
+3. The version label of the Chain Core executable (optional).

-* Replace `VERSION` in `Chain_Core_VERSION.exe` with the `x.y.z` version of the Windows installer that you intend to build.
+`buildChainExe.bat` must be run from inside the `installer/windows` directory.

-From inside the `installer/windows` directory, run:
+Example usage:

 ```
-buildChainExe.bat
+buildChainExe.bat Z:\path\to\cert my-strong-password 1.1.0
 ```

 The resulting binary will be available at `ChainBundle/Chain_Core_[your-version].exe`.

 ### Manual

 🚧 Hang on.
-Only go down here if you know what you're doing 🚧
+Only go down here if you know what you're doing.
+The above script is equivalent to running these instructions.

 ---